 5.)
 10 Wonderful Whale Facts

 Lastly, we can't forget about the whales.
 We celebrated Whale Week with interesting tidbits about these majestic creatures, and this was our fifth most popular story in 2018.

 This baby octopus wins for our most liked Instagram photo of the year!
 After mass coral bleaching events across the Pacific Ocean, our scientists found major coral die-off in the Pacific Remote Islands Marine National Monument in 2016 and 2017.
 In May 2018, NOAA Fisheries researchers aboard the NOAA Ship Hi‘ialakai set sail to assess the health of these coral reefs.
 On this 70-day mission to American Samoa and the Pacific Remote Islands, teams of scuba divers will conduct ecological assessments of corals and the many creatures that call the reef home.

 Coming in second place is this sawfish.
 Data collected from satellite tags are some of the first to show that larger juvenile smalltooth sawfish are capable of making long migrations.
 These data are crucial to understanding habitats that are used by larger juvenile smalltooth sawfish and can ultimately help lead to the conservation and recovery of this species.

 3.)
-Sea Turtle Nesting in Hawaii
+Sea Turtles in Hawaii

 Turtles always top our list of popular photos.
 Our third place are these green turtles, basking along the shores of French Frigate Shoals, Northwestern Hawaiian Islands.